John Sterling (sportscaster): Announcing mannerisms

+In addition to a colorful vocal personality, Sterling distinguished himself for sometimes characterizing plays differently than they may appear and for his announcing errors, habits that sparked high feelings in fans and led to comparisons with announcers like Phil Rizzuto.

-Personal life
+Personal life and death

-Sterling is a resident of Edgewater, New Jersey.
+Sterling was a resident of Edgewater, New Jersey.
 He had previously resided in Teaneck, New Jersey.
-He was divorced in 2008 after 12 years of marriage to wife, Jennifer and is the father of four, including a set of triplets, born in 2000.
+He was divorced in 2008 after 12 years of marriage to wife, Jennifer and is the father of four, including a set of triplets born in 2000.
 In January 2015, he was among hundreds of displaced residents after a fire destroyed the Avalon at Edgewater complex building.

 In August 2020, Sterling was hospitalized for a blood infection.

 On September 1, 2021, after calling a Yankees game remotely from Yankee Stadium, Sterling was stranded in his car about a mile from his home in Edgewater by flooding following Hurricane Ida.
 Spanish-language Yankees broadcaster Rickie Ricardo, also an Edgewater resident, was driving his Jeep Cherokee home and rescued Sterling.

 On June 10, 2023, while broadcasting a game against the Boston Red Sox at Yankee Stadium, Sterling was hit in the head by a foul ball off the bat of Justin Turner.
 He continued broadcasting and returned to the booth the following night.

+In February 2026, Sterling revealed he suffered a heart attack in January.

+Sterling died from heart failure at a hospital in Englewood, New Jersey, on May 4, 2026, at the age of 87.
+The Yankees hosted a pregame tribute to Sterling at their home game against the Baltimore Orioles that night.
+Kay and Waldman laid flower bouquets on home plate, a moment of silence was observed, and a recording of Sterling’s signature “Yankees win, theeee Yankees win!” call was played after the final out of the game.
+In addition, the Bleacher Creatures included his name in their pregame roll call.